 2. Deposit money

 Once your trading account is verified, the next step is to deposit money into the account.
-You can either do direct bank transfers or use credit cards or debit cards.
+You can either do direct bank transfers or use credit cards, virtual cards or debit cards.

 3. Buy cryptocurrency